lihsinhuei/Number_practice_api/README.md

 This repo is for the back-end.
 For the front-end, please check [Number_practice_app](https://github.com/lihsinhuei/Number_practice_app)

 # Demo
-Hi, I am working on this personal project, including front-end and back-end.\
+Hi, this is my personal project, and I am working on both front-end and back-end.\
-Because I haven't deployed it yet, I made this short video to demonstrate what this app can do for you to quickly grasp it.\
+Because it hasn't been done and deployed yet, I made this short video to demonstrate what this app can do for you to quickly grasp it.

 https://github.com/lihsinhuei/Number_practice_api/assets/34786915/f2f18db4-bccc-4c40-a02d-c54433bd790a